 First and foremost, it’s essential to conduct a moisture test to ensure the moisture levels are as low as possible.
 If your moisture meter reads too high, allow your subfloor to acclimatise.
 Concrete can take around 1 full day to dry for each 1mm of thickness.
 So, ensure roughly 72 hours, just to be on the safe side.
 If you find your floor’s moisture levels are still high, choose a Moisture Barrier Underlay which will help.

 Once your floor is dry, the next step to take is to make sure it is clean.
 Start by sweeping away any dirt or debris on your subfloor.
 Then scrape any existing paint or glue off your subfloor.
 Use a scraper or sandpaper if certain substances are proving especially difficult.
 Hoover afterwards to ensure your floor is completely clean and free of bumps.

 2. Lay the Underlay

 The next step is to install your underlay.
 Simply put, underlay is a thin layer of foam that goes in between your flooring and your subfloor.
 It helps add insulation to your room and makes the installation process easier.
 We offer a range of underlays with different purposes, depending on which type of flooring you intend to install.
 For example, we offer Laminate Underlay and Engineered Wood Underlay.
-If you’re installing vinyl flooring, you won't need to use underlay as Vinyl flooring has a cushioned design.
+If you’re installing vinyl flooring, such as Karndean, you won't need to use underlay as Vinyl flooring has a cushioned design.
 The same goes when installing solid wood flooring, which doesn’t usually require underlay and can go directly onto your subfloor.